All Episodes

 He doesn't mean any of it.

-What he's trying to do is filter through today's world uh that he's really a different person than we hear him as.
+What he's trying to do is filter through today's world that he's really a different person than we hear him as.

-Now he's had a hell of a weekend.
+Now, he's had a hell of a weekend.

-You know, the you know, 76-year-old, you know, guy from the slave state that called Barack Obama.
+You know, the, you know, 76-year-old, you know, guy from the slave state that called Barack Obama.

 Wow, this is storybook, man.

-Uh how that didn't become a bigger issue, I don't know.
+How that didn't become a bigger issue, I don't know.

-Can't you can't work at a bigger issue?
+You can't work at a bigger issue.

 He became the vice president.